21ideas-org/21ideas.org/content.en/docs/Practice/privacy/dojo/dojo-1.md

 ```

 {{% hint info %}}
-The output should show an "ok" message, for example:- "bitcoin-0.0-x86_64-linux-gnu.tar.gz: OK.
+The output should show an "ok" message, for example: "bitcoin-0.0-x86_64-linux-gnu.tar.gz: OK."
 {{% /hint %}}

-Verify the validity of the release by checking the signatures against the known [developer keys](https://github.com/bitcoin-core/guix.sigs/tree/main/builder-keys) from the official Core repository.
+Verify the release's validity by checking the signatures against the known [developer keys](https://github.com/bitcoin-core/guix.sigs/tree/main/builder-keys) from the official Core repository.

 Import developer keys to GPG keyring.